1. Why is certification a good idea?

 Yes.
-Netcraft has a network of ten performance monitoring points around the world (currently London, New York, Pennsylvania, San Jose, Phoenix, Italy, Romania, Zurich and Amsterdam) and makes http requests every fifteen minutes from each measurement point.
+Netcraft has a network of performance monitoring points around Europe and North America and makes HTTP requests every fifteen minutes from each measurement point.
 Outage notifications are sent by email when all measurement points are unable to reach the site.
-Detailed performance graphs are made available with a 31 day data history.
+Detailed performance graphs are made available with a 31-day data history.

 For more information on performance monitoring, see the Performance Monitoring page.

 23. Can you also provide testing for internal networks and extranets not generally visible to the internet?

 Yes; these will normally involve site visits at the start of the project, but in other respects the process can be very similar.
 Testing machines can be positioned on internal networks, and provisioned with updates in the same way as our internet testing machines.